hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 3. All RosterEntry/ies must have a valid X509Certificate.
 4. All RosterEntry/ies must have a valid PairingPublicKey.
 5. All RosterEntry/ies must have at least one gossip Endpoint.
+6. The RosterEntry/ies must be specified in order of ascending node id.
-6. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
+7. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
-7. The roster must have a unique NodeId for each RosterEntry.
+8. The roster must have a unique NodeId for each RosterEntry.

 Note that a roster can be valid, but not accepted by the platform.
 For example, if a new candidate roster is set via the API, but its hash evaluates to the hash of the existing